takeshape/penny/README.md

 ### Other environment variables

-Follow the instructions in the `.env.local-example` file included at the root of this repo to fill out all necessary environment variables.
-Then rename the file to `.env.local` to use them.

-## Running the starter

-1. Head over to your trusty terminal or tool of choice.

-- Clone this repo with `git clone https://github.com/takeshape/takeshape-starter-deluxe-sample-project.git`.
-- `cd` into the folder that the cloning created.
-- Run `cp .env.local-example .env.local` to rename the environment variables file.
-- Run `npm install`.

-2. Follow the instructions in `.env.local`.

-3. Run `npm run graphql:typegen` to generate type definitions from the GraphQL schema

-4. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!
+1. Copy the `.env.local-example` file to `.env.local` and follow the instructions.
+2. Copy the `.env-example` file, overwriting the `.env` file, and follow the instructions.

+## Type generation

+Your project is configured to generate types for the GraphQL APIs in use.
+Run `npm run graphql:typegen` before running the site locally to generate query-specific types.
+This is a big advantage of the TakeShape GraphQL mesh — you will have your queries and responses fully typed, and can develop efficiently and safely.

 ## Deploying to production